adonese/adonese.github.io/_posts/2017-10-28-an-year-at-uofk.md

 ---
 title: "An year at University of Khartoum"
-excerpt: "Teaching at University of Khartoum"
+excerpt: "Teaching at have always been one of dreams.
+I still cannot believe that I had a chance to teach at University of Khartoum, the most prestigious university in my country.
+In this post, I summarize my work there.
+There are a few things not good I wish to be resolved."
 ---

 >I've always been dreaming of teaching.